-Try this lovely balsamic reduction with fruit, on salads, drizzled on grilled chicken, etc. The possibilities for this simple balsamic glaze are endless!
+Try this lovely balsamic reduction recipe with fruit, on salads, drizzled on grilled chicken, etc. The possibilities for this simple reduced balsamic vinegar are endless!

-I’ve always been a fan of using inexpensive balsamic vinegar for adding flavor and tenderness to meats and veggies, but it wasn’t until recently that I was introduced to the fantastic flavor that can be achieved with a simple balsamic reduction.
-Considering how easy it is to make, I can guarantee that my kitchen will not be without it ever again!
+I've always been a fan of using inexpensive balsamic vinegar for adding flavor and tenderness to meats and veggies, but it wasn't until recently that I was introduced to the fantastic flavor that can be achieved with a simple balsamic reduction!
+Considering how easy it is to make reduced balsamic vinegar, I can guarantee that my kitchen will not be without it ever again.

 Condiment grade balsamic vinegar is great in marinades, salad dressings, dips, etc., but reducing it slowly over low heat turns into a lovely syrup that’s an amazing accompaniment to both sweet and savory dishes.
 Seriously, give it a try with fresh strawberries some time!